The Bellamy Brothers: 2000s

-In 2005, the Bellamys returned to Curb Records to record Angels & Outlaws, Volume 1, a compilation album featuring re-recordings of the duo's older hits with additional artists, including Dolly Parton, George Jones, Alan Jackson, Tanya Tucker and Montgomery Gentry.
-A re-recorded version of "If I Said You Had a Beautiful Body Would You Hold It Against Me", featuring Dolly Parton, spent one week at No. 60 on the Billboard Hot Country Songs chart in 2005.
+In 2005, the Bellamys returned to Curb Records to record Angels & Outlaws, Volume 1, a compilation album featuring re-recordings of the duo's older hits with additional artists, including Dolly Parton, George Jones, Alan Jackson, Tanya Tucker, and Montgomery Gentry.
+A re-recorded version of "If I Said You Had a Beautiful Body Would You Hold It Against Me", featuring Dolly Parton, spent one week at number 60 on the Billboard Hot Country Songs chart in 2005.
 In March 2007, "Redneck Girl" was covered by Blake Shelton on the soundtrack to The Dukes of Hazzard: The Beginning.

 The Bellamys released an album of gospel music, titled Jesus Is Coming, on May 8, 2007.
 Its title track was previously recorded on Native American in 1995.
 The album received two Dove Award nominations, and a second gospel album, Pray for Me, was released in 2012.
 They had many guest singers on this album.
 Their sister Ginger sang with them on the song "Suppertime", and Deborah Allen sang background vocals with Vicky Hampton on the album.
 Irish actor and musician Kieran McHugh played penny whistle for the song "Hymn to Him".

-In 2008, the song "Let Your Love Flow" was used in the Barclaycard advert for their new contactless cards.
-The song re-entered the UK singles chart at No. 48 based on downloads, peaked at No. 21 in the pop charts in March 2009, and was listed on BMI's list of Top 100 Song of the Century at No. 68 that same year.
+In 2008, the song "Let Your Love Flow" was used in the Barclaycard advertisement for their new contactless cards.
+The song re-entered the UK singles chart at number 48 based on downloads, peaked at number 21 in the pop charts in March 2009, and was listed on BMI's list of Top 100 Song of the Century at number 68 that same year.
 A cover by Petra Haden was used in a 2010 Toyota Prius commercial.